Here’s a number that may shock you: about one in five American adults do not have a credit score.

 See our article on credit-builder loans for more information on how they work and whether a credit-builder loan could help you.

-A retail store credit card may also be a good option for those who do not have a credit history, as they tend to be easier to get approved for than bank credit cards.
-Just be careful not to carry a balance from month to month since retail cards also tend to have higher interest rates.
+A retail store credit card may also be a good option for those who do not have a credit history, as retail cards tend to be easier to get approved for than bank credit cards.
+Just be careful not to carry a balance from month to month since retail cards also come with higher interest rates.

 Unfortunately, inequality has been baked into the credit system from the start, and this fact prevents low-income and minority consumers from getting ahead financially.

-In addition, lower-income consumers were less likely to become credit visible via an authorized user tradeline.
-Lower-income consumers who did have their credit records created as a result of an authorized user tradeline gained less credit history than higher-income consumers.
+In addition, lower-income consumers were less likely to become credit visible via authorized user accounts.
+Lower-income consumers who did have their credit records created as a result of authorized user accounts gained less credit history than higher-income consumers.

-Since credit piggybacking requires you to partner with someone who has decent credit and/or income, it would seem that perhaps low-income consumers simply do not have access to these resources and partnerships within their social networks.
+Since this strategy requires you to partner with someone who has decent credit or a good income, perhaps low-income consumers simply do not have access to these resources and partnerships within their social networks.

 In the words of the CFPB, “…a lack of co-borrowers may be an important contributor to credit invisibility in low- and moderate-income neighborhoods.”